-Note.-The village of Brailsford is situate on the high road between Derby and Ashburne, and is about half way between those two places.
+Norre.-The village of Brailsford is situate on the high road between Derby and Ashburne, and is about half way between those two places.
 The Church stands alone in a field to the left of and about half a mile from the village.
 This isolated position is said to be owing to the fact it was originally erected for the joint use of two manors, the manor of Brailsford and the manor of Ednaston.
-The Church is still used by the village or hamlet of Ednaston, which is about a mile distant from Brailsford, as well as by the village of in fair condition, though some pages are torn.
+The Church is still used by the village or hamlet of Ednaston, which is about a mile distant from Brailsford, as well as by the village of Brailsford.

 The earlier Registers have been lost.
 Of those now existing, Volume I consists of parchment leaves, measuring 141⁄2 ins. by 7 ins.
 It is bound in parchment, and the Marriages are mixed with the Baptisms and Burials.
 It extends over the period 1651 to 1695.
-It is
+It is in fair condition, though some pages are torn.